Abdullah101298/leaflet_challenge/README.md

      <ul>

      <li> Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and              latitude. </li>
+     <li> Data markers reflect the magnitude of the earthquake in their size and color.
+Earthquakes with higher                           magnitudes should appear larger and darker in color. </li>
+     <li> Include popups that provide additional information about the earthquake when a marker is clicked. </li>
+     <li> Create a legend that will provide context for your map data.  </li>

      </ul>